heapwolf/complete/README.md

 /usr/local/bin/myprogram -> /usr/local/lib/node_modules/myprogram/bin/myprogram
 ```

+# API

-## API
+## list

-### Create a list of commands that you want to autocomplete with.
+Create a list of commands that you want to autocomplete with.

 ```javascript
 complete.list = ['apple', 'orange', 'pear', 'lemon', 'mango'];
 ```

+### callback
-### Optionally you can define a callback that will get called when the match when the completion happens.
+Optionally you can define a callback that will get called when the match when the completion happens.

 ```javascript
 complete.callback = function(lastSelection, userInput, reducedList) {